shawn-iitb/SoC-Drivers-License/Week3/README.md

 ## Address translation

 So, one of the ways you can do it is by <b>"Segmenting"</b> the memory(sounds familiar?).
 You allocate chunks of memory to each process.
 But this becomes a headache too as you'll know soon.
-You can skim through [this](https://pages.cs.wisc.edu/~remzi/OSTEP/vm-mechanism.pdf) if you want to learn more about Segmentation.
+You can skim through [this](https://pages.cs.wisc.edu/~remzi/OSTEP/vm-segmentation.pdf) and [this](https://pages.cs.wisc.edu/~remzi/OSTEP/vm-mechanism.pdf) if you want to learn more about Segmentation.

 (Unrelated but did you know gdb helps you fix Segmentation faults in a jiffy?)